Alaskan Yellow Cedar

 - Sustainability: This wood species is not listed in the CITES Appendices, and is reported by the IUCN as being a species of least concern.

-- Workability: Easy to work with both hand and machine tools.
-Holds paint well.
+- Workability: AlaskanYelow Cedar is an easy lumber to work with both hand and machine tools.
+This lumber holds paint well.
 Stains, glues and finishes well.

 - Decay Resistance: Durable to very durable regarding decay resistance, and also resistant to most insect attacks.